-Step Input Clock Communication 1 Choose the Settings icon in the main menu, press or.
-Choose the Settings icon in the main menu, press or.
-Choose the Set- tings icon in the main menu, press 2 Choose "Tariff", press 💌.
-Choose "Tariff", press 📧.
-Choose "Tariff", press .
+Step Input Clock Communication 1 Choose the Settings icon in the main menu, press OK.
+Choose the Settings icon in the main menu, press .
+Choose the Settings icon in the main menu, press 2 Choose "Tariff", press .
+Choose "Tariff", press OK.
+Choose "Tariff", press ok.

-Step Input Clock Communication 3 Press 🖃 and choose Input.
-Press er and choose Clock.
-If the display says "Config found No reset" then reset the configuration by pressing er and choosing "Reset" Press i and choose Comm.
-4 Use vert to toggle to the first configuration.
-Four configuration are available.
+Step Input Clock Communication 3 Press and choose Input.
+Press and choose Clock.
+If the display says "Config found No reset" then reset the configuration by pressing set and choosing "Reset" Press SET and choose Comm.
+4 Use to toggle to the first configuration.
+Four configurations are available.
 Set the tariff that shall be active for each configuration.
-Press 💌 to get to the next page.
-The tariff source is now set for commu- nication.
+Press to get to the next page.
+The tariff source is now set for communication.
 5 - Set the desired tariffs with start-time and if the tariff is to be used or not.
 Up to eight tariff switch times can be set, four for weekdays and four for weekends.
-Set at least one tariff for weekdays (Mon-Fri) and one for week- ends (Sat-Sun) even if the values are the same -
+Set at least one tariff for weekdays (Mon-Fri) and one for weekends (Sat-Sun) even if the values are the same. -

-4.1.14 Setting Previous Values
+4.1.15 Setting Previous Values